CS-6476-project/segmentation/docs/index.md

 The domain for our project consists of regular RGB images, taken from the BSDS500 dataset.
 The dataset contains 200 training, 100 validation, and 200 test images and human annotations for all these images, which serve as the ground truth segmentations.
 The BSDS500 is an industry-standard for evaluating segmentation and contour detection algorithms.
 [1]

-**TODO** @Anand _Edit or Delete:_

-~~So far, we have been able to assess K-Means and Mean Shift’s performance on the test images.
-Using the ground truth, we have calculated region and boundary benchmarks, which are discussed in the Results section.~~
+We assessed the performance of clustering, graph-based, and deep learning segmentation techniques on the test images.
+Using the ground truth, we have calculated region and boundary benchmarks, which are discussed in the Results section.

 ## Approach

-**TODO** @Anand _Edit the midterm update content and merge content written by others to make this section cohesive._

-We ran K-Means and Mean Shift algorithms on the following four feature spaces:
+We ran K-Means, Mean Shift and Normalized Cut algorithms on the following four feature spaces:

 1. RGB color
 2. RGB color + Position (x, y pixel coordinates)
 3. HSV color
 4. HSV color + Position (x, y pixel coordinates)

-We used Scikit-learn’s implementation of K-Means and Mean Shift.
+We used Scikit-learn’s implementation of these three algorithms.
 The bandwidth parameter for Mean Shift clustering was estimated using utility functions provided by Scikit-learn.

 One drawback of using K-Means is that one has to specify the number of clusters.
 To avoid blindly trying different ‘k’ values for each image and each feature space, we used the number of modes picked up by Mean Shift as the value of ‘k’ for that particular image and that feature space.
 Instead of manually looking at each image, and guessing the number of clusters for each feature space of that image, we were able to automate the process and save a great deal of time and computer resources.
 We believe this choice is justified since it represents domain knowledge injection into our problem.